Mariusthvdb/custom-ui/examples.md

 Lastly, remember to delimit the lines with a `;` .

+WHy use custom-ui?
+2 huge reasons:

+# Icon color

+Setting a color for an icon is not possible in core HA.
+There is no attribute icon_color out of the box.

+Personally, I can't live without the icon_color attribute.
+Fully aware of the modern days custom card-mod, with which you can set a style on any card and entity, this still doesn't come close to the ease of custom-ui.
+Keeping as many styling issues out of the Lovelace cards makes for much better readable configs (imho) and, last but not least: using custom-ui we can set colors and color templates globally.
+Declare once, use everywhere.

+The color in the JS custom-ui syntax can take any CSS color value.
+For example: #FFACAC, red, rgba(10, 20, 30, 0.5) etc.
+Note that the color will be applied as-is and it won't be affected by the brightness attribute

 # Templates
+Core HA customizing is straightforward and can't use templates based on states or attributes.
+Thats where custom-ui enters.

 The `templates` attributes allow you to inject your own expressions and code using JavaScript code or template literals in order to override entity attributes and state.
 Within the code / template literals, you have full access to the entity's state object, which allows you to access other properties such as last_changed,